Should Your Business Have a Redundant Internet Connection?

 Scattered internet service disruption and degradation are commonplace, as tracked and reported on charts and heat maps by Downdetector.
 Minor outages are continually reported on social media.

-A Redundant Internet Connection: An Ounce of Prevention
+Internet Redundancy: An Ounce of Prevention

 Internet service is less expensive than ever.
 A second internet connection, a router with the right capabilities, and some configuration time are inexpensive insurance that protects from an event that could grind the productivity of most employees in your office to a halt.